supix/DIploy/README.md

 Install-Package SimpleInjector.Packaging DomainModel
 ```

 The `SimpleInjector.Integration.Web.Mvc` integrates the DI library in the MVC framework, enabling controllers to act as composition roots.
 The `SimpleInjector.Packaging` library allows to use *package* abstraction within the solution libraries.
 It is a very useful abstraction, since you can collect your DI rules within a single file.
-This is the most important step: thanks to this library you can create as many packages as you want and place there the binding rules, where they have most significance.
+This is the most important step: thanks to this library you can create as many packages as you want and place there the binding rules, there where they have most significance.

 Let's configure the container.
-The `PresentationLayer/App_Start/CompositionRoot.cs` contains the following code.
+The `PresentationLayer/App_Start/CompositionRoot.cs` contains the following code (mostly available [on SimpleInjector documentation](http://simpleinjector.readthedocs.io/en/latest/mvcintegration.html)).

 ```C#
 	// Create the container as usual.